cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/importing-data-from-qiime2-into-microbiomestat.md

 * **taxa\_qza** (Optional): This is the taxonomy assignment table which provides taxonomic classifications for the microbial entities.
 * **sam\_tab** (Optional): The sample metadata table offers details about the conditions, treatments, or any other pertinent annotations related to the samples.
 * **tree\_qza** (Optional): A phylogenetic tree depicting the evolutionary relationships of the microbial entities.

-Upon successful conversion, the generated MicrobiomeStat data object can be directly used with the suite of analysis tools provided by MicrobiomeStat, ensuring a seamless and efficient analytical workflow.

 Ensure that you have the correct file paths and all required dependencies installed before initiating the conversion process.